suavelad/pymfa/readme.md

+# MFA SETUP AND VERIFICATION PACKAGE

 ## This is a python package for MFA setup and verification using 3rd Party Authenticating Applications (like Google Authenticator, Microsoft Authenticator,Sale Force, etc)

-# Setup MFA: Onboard on a 3rd Party Authenticator Application:
+### Setup MFA: Onboard on a 3rd Party Authenticator Application:
     1. Generate the MFA URL AND SECRET KEY
     2. Generate the QR Code version of the MFA URL
     3. Integrate with the 3rd party Authenticator :